elibooklover/ENGL304-Spring2021/syllabus.md

 ## Required Signup for Websites
 * [Hypothesis](https://web.hypothes.is/): Students are required to have a free account on Hypothesis to annotate texts on the course website.
-* [GitHub](https://github.com): Students need to sign up for GitHub in order to participate in course discussions.
+* [GitHub](https://github.com): Students need to sign up for GitHub in order to do homework assignments.
 Students do not have to get a Pro membership, but they can get a Pro membership for free upon request at [GitHub for Students](https://education.github.com/students).
 GitHub is a subsidiary of Microsoft.

 ## Course Description
 Topics in Digital Research.
 (3-0) Credit 3.
 This course does not require any background in computer programming.
 We cover many topics in the digital humanities, specifically research methods deployed in computational literary studies. <br>